Being asked to self-isolate in New York, a city not built with personal space in mind, pulls at the very soul of our social Gotham.

 My husband and I know over a dozen people who have tested positive for COVID-19.
 We are aware of three exposures between the two of us.
 We didn’t find out about the exposures until nearly ten days after they happened.

-I haven’t been outside since Saturday, March 21.
-My husband and I went for a walk in Central Park and after two joggers physically brushed me despite there being plenty of room to maintain six feet, I accepted that I wouldn’t be going outside our building again for a long time.
+After a long stretch indoors, my husband and I went for a walk in Central Park and after two joggers physically brushed me despite there being plenty of room to maintain six feet, I accepted that I wouldn’t be going outside our building again for a long time.
 My husband has only left the building once for a grocery-store run.
 From the building’s roof deck twenty stories up, I can see slivers of bike, jogging, and walking paths through Central Park, and based on the aggression of both pedestrians and joggers, you wouldn’t know a highly infectious virus was running rampant through the city.
 Even if the people in non-essential roles who are ignoring guidelines is a tiny percentage of Manhattanites, the sheer number of people here means that a lot of individuals are making a personal choice to ignore the personal damage we’re each capable of.

 At the time of this writing, my husband and I know over a dozen people who have tested positive for COVID-19.
 We are aware of three exposures between the two of us.
 We didn’t find out about the exposures until nearly ten days after they happened.
 While we’ve been careful since social distancing guidelines were put in place and before public spaces were closed, who knows how many people we might have inadvertently exposed on the chance we were asymptomatic carriers?
 The guilt is staggering.